Iteration Complexity and Finite-Time Efficiency of Adaptive Sampling Trust-Region Methods for Stochastic Derivative-Free Optimization: ASTRO-DF with Coordinate Direct Search

+The ASTRO-DF utilizing a coordinate direct search has four repeating stages: (a) diagonal Hessian local model construction via interpolation on function value estimates of coordinate basis set with adaptive sample sizes, (b) model candidate identification via an inexact optimization of the local model, (c) function value estimation at the model candidate solution and direct search candidate identification, (d) trust-region radius and incumbent updating.
+Algorithm~\ref{alg:ASTRO-DF-refined} details the operations in each iteration.

-As mentioned in Subsection \ref{sec:contribution}, the suggested design set has some advantages.
-Firstly, the model gradient error at each iterate has a similar upper bound but with fewer design points, $\mcO(d)$.
-Theorem \ref{thm:modelerror_stoch_iterate} shows that the gradient error at the center point becomes $\mcO{(\Delta_k^2+\Ebar_k/\Delta_k)}$ from $\mcO{(\Delta_k+\Ebar_k/\Delta_k)}$.
+The main changes from the original ASTRO-DF algorithm, as developed by \cite{Sara2018ASTRO}, and their consequent advantages are listed below: \paragraph{Model Construction} The point selection is deterministic and the local model $M_k(\cdot)$ is constructed with $2d$ new points along the coordinate basis at the trust-region boundary in each iteration to obtain a diagonal Hessian model.
+As mentioned in Subsection \ref{sec:contribution}, the suggested design set has several advantages.
+Firstly, the model gradient error for all points within a trust-region has a similar upper bound but with fewer design points.
+We will also show in Theorem \ref{thm:modelerror_stoch_iterate} that the gradient error at the center point improves to $\mcO(\Delta_k^2+E/\Delta_k)$ from $\mcO(\Delta_k+E/\Delta_k)$.
+When $\Delta_k<1$, the stochastic errors are allowed to be larger by $\mcO(\Delta_k^2-\Delta)$ to have the same upper bound, resulting in a smaller sample size.
+Therefore, by utilizing a fixed geometry following a coordinate basis, we achieve the same upper bound for the gradient error while using fewer design points and smaller sample sizes for each point.
 In other words, the model quality increases with less work!
-When $\Delta_k<1$, the stochastic errors are allowed to be larger by $\mcO(\Delta_k^2-\Delta)$ to have the same upper bound, resulting in a smaller sample size.
-Hence with the fixed geometry following a coordinate basis, we can have the same upper bound for the gradient error with a smaller number of design points and smaller sample sizes for each design point.
-Secondly, the design set via coordinated basis is optimal in the sense that it minimizes the constant of well-poisedness in a ball, i.e., well-spread within the trust-region, saving the linear algebra costs to make a well-poised set \citep{tom2023optimalpoised}.
-The computational complexity for the algorithm to ensure well-poisedness also depends on the problem dimension.
+Secondly, the design set via coordinate basis is optimal in the sense that it minimizes the constant of well-poisedness in a ball, i.e., well-spread within the trust-region, saving the linear algebra costs to make a well-poised set \citep{tom2023optimalpoised}.
+The computational complexity of the algorithm for ensuring well-poisedness also depends on the problem dimension.
 For example, Algorithms 6.1-6.3 in \cite{katya:DFObook} need $\mcO(d^2)$ operations for a linear model and $\mcO(d^6)$ for a quadratic model.
-Lastly, when the predetermined design set is used, the Vandermonde matrix, $\sfM(\Phi, \mcY)$, has a unique structure, which implies that the matrix inversion cost reduces to $\mcO(d^2)$ from $\mcO(d^3)$.
+Lastly, when using the predetermined design set, the Vandermonde matrix $\sfM(\Phi, \mcY)$ exhibits a unique structure, resulting in a reduced matrix inversion cost of $\mcO(d^2)$ instead of $\mcO(d^3)$.